The fascination with Orange… not the fruit, just the pulp…was something I always cherish to date.

 If talent were alone a consideration, you would have many successful people in this world.
 Test of nerves and how a team copes with adversity and the bounce-back ability makes other successful teams go one touch ahead than Dutch.

 There are teams like Italy (I love their defence), Argentina, Nigeria in their heydays, and too many teams.
 But for me, it’s been four teams that always catch my attention.

-Dutch, Germany, Brazil and Italy – They are my pick.
+Dutch, Germany, Brazil, and Italy – They are my pick.

-Marco Van Basten would have loved to add his player’s medal, which he won in 1988 after scoring one of the best goals ever in the history.
+Marco Van Basten would have loved to add his player’s medal, which he won in 1988 after scoring one of the best goals ever in history.

-One would like to know what’s wrong with Dutch soccer team.
-The legacy of Rinus Michel with his total football concept(http://en.wikipedia.org/wiki/Total_Football)and the genius of Johann Cryuff in the 70’s make me wonder, why they can’t jump the final hurdle to perfection.
+One would like to know what’s wrong with the Dutch soccer team.
+Rinus Michel’s legacy with his total football concept and the genius of Johann Cryuff in the ‘1970s makes me wonder why they can’t jump the final hurdle to perfection.

-I would love in the future to make a case study of Dutch football… Right now, I am on Italian football history or should I term it ‘Calcio’.
+I would love in the future to make a case study of Dutch football… Right now, I am on Italian football history, or should I term it ‘Calcio.’

-My status message was ‘Go Orangee’ for the past one week.
+My status message was ‘Go Orangee’ for the past week.
 And they just went away.
-If one looks at the history, you can sense why the coach Van basten didn’t react to their loss to Russia.
-People, who have followed Dutch football, claim it isn’t a shock, because they can lose any time.
+If one looks at history, you can sense why coach Van basten didn’t react to Russia’s loss.
+People, who have followed Dutch football, claim it isn’t a shock because they can lose any time.